janustack/normadex/CODEX.md

   - [Math](#math)
 - [Naming Conventions](#naming-conventions)

-## Guiding Principles

-- **Clarity over Brevity**: Prefer descriptive names over short, ambiguous ones.
-Abbreviations should be common and easily understood.
-- **Consistency is Key**: Adhere to the established conventions of a language, framework, or project.
-- **Context Matters**: The best naming choice often depends on the specific context of the code.

 ## Abbreviations

 A list of approved abbreviations to be used when a full name is overly verbose.